 There’s several large open air car parks near the harbour, which is precisely where you want to be.
-Then zip up your coat and remove your camera lens cap, when walking around Honfleur you can hardly point the camera in the wrong direction.
+Then zip up your coat and remove your camera lens cap, when you are walking around Honfleur you can hardly point the camera in the wrong direction!

 These ancient streets are have such a romantic feel to me and you see lots of couples arm in arm.

-I do love an old dangley sign!
-Art is a big thing here in Honfleur.
+I do love an old dangly sign!
+Art is a big thing here in Honfleur and it’s full of art galleries.
 Hardly surprising when it must have been inspiring artists for 100s of years.
 Slightly surprising to me is that modern art is very much a thing here too.

 Stone buildings of the south side which is called the Quai Saint-Etienne, after the church there.